-The Computational and Theoretical Neuroscience Laboratory is an interdisciplinary group of researchers and collaborators, led by Principal Investigator Dr Mark McDonnell.
+The Computational and Theoretical Neuroscience Laboratory is an interdisciplinary group of researchers and collaborators, led by Principal Investigator Associate Professor Mark McDonnell.
 We are located at the Institute for Telecommunications Research, University of South Australia.

 "The ultimate aim of computational neuroscience is to explain how electrical and chemical signals are used in the brain to represent and process information" (Sejnowski, Koch and Churchand, Science 241, p 1299, 1988.)

 The Lab's primary focus is to carry out scientific research that advances our knowledge about how the brain and nervous system processes information.

 We do this in collaborations with experimental neuroscientists, but also aim to work with engineers to develop bio-inspired computing and signal processing.

 We aim to produce the following results in our research:

 - mathematical and computational models of biological systems that create new neuroscientific knowledge;